BofA's Merrill loses bid to end FHFA mortgage lawsuit

 Cote had previously refused to dismiss FHFA lawsuits against two other banks over Fannie Mae and Freddie Mac mortgage losses.

-On Nov.
-5, she rejected JPMorgan Chase & Co’s bid to dismiss a case over $33 billion of securities.
+On November 5, she rejected JPMorgan Chase & Co’s (JPM.N) bid to dismiss a case over $33 billion of securities.

 Bank of America said at the time that it had “stepped up and acted responsibly to resolve legacy mortgage matters.”